RMHogervorst/cleancode/_posts/blog/2016-02-22-from-spss-to-r-part2.md

     summarise()
     sample_n() and sample_frac()

-Filter filters rows, select selects columns, distinct is a variant of unique and mutate changes.
+Filter filters rows, select selects columns, distinct is a variant of unique and mutate creates new variables.
 These verbs are tools, the plyrs of a dataframe.
 Very generic tools that help you select and filter your data.
 All the verbs have the same arguments: first argument = dataframe, the next arguments are for the function.

 But don't believe me on my word, let's get to work.